SPAM and Phishing Email Messages – BE SMART, BE AWARE!

 Is the email addressed to a vague “Valued Customer?”
 Legitimate businesses will often use a personal salutation with your first and last name.

-Tip 5: Don’t give up personal information
+Tip 5: Don’t give out personal information

 Legitimate banks and companies will never ask for personal credentials, passwords, or anything that would raise an eyebrow in an email.